future-wd/hugo-responsive-images/readme.md

 The project generates both fixed width responsive images (1x,2x etc) and variable width responsive images for responsive pages.
 Nearly of Hugo's powerful image processing options have been exposed.

-The default CSS classes which are added to images and figures are based on Bootstrap, although this can be easily overridden with the configuration below.
+The default CSS classes which are added to images and figures are based on Bootstrap, although this can be easily overridden with the configuration below. **You must provide your own CSS or CSS framework.**

 In-keeping with Hugo's philosophy of being non-opinionated, this module does not come with any CSS.
 Parameter naming is derived from Hugo with the exception of image fit types for aspect ratio resizing based on CSS due to a naming conflict.